abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

 We see that "7" in the row-7-column-5 cell is eliminated from all its neighboring cells.
 We cant' prune the grid anymore.
-Now it's time to make a choice.
+Now it's time to make the choice.

 ## Making the Choice

 One the grid is settled, we need to choose a non-fixed cell and make it fixed by assuming one of its possible values.
-This gives us two grids, next in the state-space of the solution search: one which has this chosen cell fixed to this chosen digit, and one in which the chosen cell has all the other possibilities except the one we chose.
+This gives us two grids, next in the state-space of the solution search: one which has this chosen cell fixed to this chosen digit, and the other in which the chosen cell has all the other possibilities except the one we chose to fix.
 We call this function `nextGrids`:

 ```haskell
 nextGrids :: Grid -> (Grid, Grid)